buditanrim/buditanrim.github.io/_posts/2021-01-06-effective-portfolio-structure.md

 ---

 ### Build a portfolio the time your project started
-I found it useful to write down my project's narrative.
+I found it useful to write down my project's narrative as I work on my project.
 This will be the foundation of my portfolio later.
 I encourage people to imagine they will make a portfolio right when the project has started.
 In my [other post][link-2], I explained the benefit of creating a portfolio.

+Please note that you shouldn't make ambitious or selfish decision throughout that project just because you want your idea to be in the portfolio.
+I know people sometimes trapped this way.
+So double check your ego.

 ---